Treatment for low grade non-Hodgkin lymphoma

 Treatment for limited low grade NHL

-Follicular lymphoma is the most common type of low grade lymphoma.
-If the lymphoma is only in a few lymph nodes in the same area of the body, you are most likely to have radiotherapy to the affected lymph nodes.
-This can help to control the lymphoma for a long time, and may cure it.
+The most common type of low grade NHL is follicular lymphoma.
+For limited disease, you are most likely to have radiotherapy to the affected lymph nodes.
+This can help control the lymphoma for a long time, and may cure it.

 Treatment for advanced low grade NHL